Particular/docs.particular.net/nservicebus/upgrades/host-7to8.md

 #### Custom endpoint configuration

-Code in `IConfigureThisEndpoint.Customize` can be transfered as is to the configuration of the self-hosted endpoint.
+Code in `IConfigureThisEndpoint.Customize` can be transferred as-is to the configuration of the self-hosted endpoint.

 #### Roles